QubesOS/qubes-doc/BugReportingGuide.md

 Submitting a Bug Report (or "Issue")
 ------------------------------------

-In GitHub, "Bug Reports" are called "Issues."
+On GitHub, "Bug Reports" are called "Issues."

 Issues can be submitted to the Qubes project located at [https://github.com/QubesOS/qubes-issues](https://github.com/QubesOS/qubes-issues).